 No fans yet.

-2010s American animated films, 2010s adventure films, 2010s fantasy films, 2011 3D films, 2011 animated films, 2011 computer-animated films, 2011 films, Amblin Entertainment films, American 3D films, American adventure comedy films, American fantasy films, American films, Annie Award winners, Best Animated Feature Film Golden Globe winners, Columbia Pictures animated films, Columbia Pictures films, Computer-animated films, English-language films, Epic films, Film scores by John Williams, Films based on Belgian comics, Films directed by Steven Spielberg, Films produced by Steven Spielberg, Films set in 1955, Films set in Europe, Films set in Morocco, Films using computer-generated imagery, IMAX films, New Zealand 3D films, New Zealand films, Nickelodeon Movies films, Nickelodeon animated films, Paramount Pictures animated films, Paramount Pictures films, Performance capture in film, Rotoscoped films, Screenplays by Edgar Wright, Screenplays by Steven Moffat, The Kennedy/Marshall Company films, Tintin films, Treasure hunt films, Wingnut Films films
+2010s American animated films, 2010s adventure films, 2010s fantasy films, 2011 3D films, 2011 animated films, 2011 computer-animated films, 2011 films, Amblin Entertainment films, American 3D films, American adventure comedy films, American epic films, American fantasy films, American films, Annie Award winners, Best Animated Feature Film Golden Globe winners, Columbia Pictures animated films, Columbia Pictures films, Computer-animated films, English-language films, Film scores by John Williams, Films based on Belgian comics, Films directed by Steven Spielberg, Films produced by Steven Spielberg, Films set in 1955, Films set in Europe, Films set in Morocco, Films using computer-generated imagery, IMAX films, New Zealand 3D films, New Zealand epic films, New Zealand films, Nickelodeon Movies films, Nickelodeon animated films, Paramount Pictures animated films, Paramount Pictures films, Performance capture in film, Rotoscoped films, Screenplays by Edgar Wright, Screenplays by Steven Moffat, The Kennedy/Marshall Company films, Tintin films, Treasure hunt films, Wingnut Films films

 What Film is a Square Eight project.
 Film descriptions, images and data from Wikipedia.
 Most content is licensed under a BY-SA Creative Commons license.